-Once upon a time, in our very own galaxy, the first-ever commercial arcade game Computer Space was released.
+Once upon a time, in our very own galaxy, the first-ever commercial arcade game was released.

-It was a stepping stone and it had to prepare the world for what was to come—the video game mania.
+Computer Space was before all a stepping stone, one that had to prepare the world for what was to come—the video games mania!

-The craze hit the world just a year later, in 1972, with the release of Pong, which was – you guessed it – an arcade version of ping pong.
-Since then, the video game industry has taken the world by storm and its revenue is only growing.
+The craze hit the world hard just a year later.
+In 1972, Pong was released—a game that was, you guessed it, an arcade version of ping pong.
+Since then, the video game industry has taken the world by storm, its revenue massively growing by the minute.

-You’ve probably asked yourself the very same question.
+Which, of course, begged the question, “How much is the industry worth?”
+You’ve probably asked yourself the very same one.

 How Much Is the Gaming Industry Worth?
 Think Billions

 - The global gaming market is set to reach $256.97 billion by 2025.